Wiki · Concept · Last reviewed June 16, 2026

 The central governance issue is power without a face.
 Workers may not know which data is collected, which rule or model acted on it, whether a human reviewed the result, or how to correct an error.
 A platform may say there was no firing, only deactivation.
 A warehouse may say there was no command, only a productivity metric.
 A call center may say there was no discipline, only quality assurance.

 Safety includes physical safety, mental health, discrimination, wage theft, disability accommodation, privacy, retaliation, and the right to organize.
-Algorithmic management can intensify work, hide responsibility, punish lawful breaks, normalize surveillance, or make appeal impractical.
+Algorithmic management can intensify work, hide responsibility, punish lawful breaks, normalize surveillance, chill collective action, or make appeal impractical.
 It can also help allocate work fairly if workers, representatives, and regulators can inspect the rules and intervene.

 Defense Pattern